les couleurs de l'ocean pacifique

 Ce projet se concentre sur l’effet de l’éradication des rats sur les dynamiques forestières .
 Un suivi annuel des semis, du recrutement des espèces ligneuses indigènes et du pourcentage de couverture végétale herbacée a été mis en place sur les Motu Reiono et Motu Ahuroa en 2018 et 2021.
 Les résultats préliminaires de 2023 montrent que la réponse de la végétation à la dératisation peut varier en fonction des caractéristiques écologiques et de la composition végétale initiale du motu, et soulignent l’importance d’un suivi à long terme.

-Affiliations: Délégation à la Recherche and UMR SECOPOL
+Affiliations : Délégation à la Recherche and UMR SECOPOL

-Project Dates: anuary 2018-long term
+Dates du projet : anuary 2018-long term

 Update : 2023